nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    2. Test case: `complete d/11-11-2025`<br>
       Expected: Appointment details removed from the 2 people in the list.
 The appointment sidebar is updated as well.

+### Clearing data

+1. User wishes to clear the addressbook.
+      1. Test case: `clear`<br>
+      Expected: A prompt will appear that causes program functionality to temporarily stop.
+The prompt alerts the user that he intends to clear the address book and asks for confirmation of the clear.
+After proceeding, the entire address book will be cleared.

 ### Saving data

 1. Dealing with missing data files